bursteg/working-with-me/README.md

 **Be remote friendly**
  -	Every meeting should have a Teams link and inclusive to folks working remotely.
- -	Turn on your camera during meetings with < 6 participants.
+ -	Turn on your camera during meetings with < 8 participants.
  -	Be inclusive to folks who work in different time zones and try to find a time that works for them as well.

 **Communicate asynchronously**
 - Share your ideas and plans as documents, stored in a shared folder.
 Invite other folks to review, collaborate and contribute.
-- Send and end of day email and share any updates you have with the team, so everyone has visibility to what you are working on.
+- Send an end of day email and share any updates you have with the team, so everyone has visibility to what you are working on.
 Include links to useful resources, meeting notes or documents for others to provide feedback on.
 - Review other team member’s end-of-day emails and provide your feedback.
+This is how you can contribute to someone elses success.

 **Communicate broadly on a regular basis**
 - Announce releases, upcoming changes to design, processes and schedules in time for others to plan ahead and don’t get surprised.